kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

     </div>
 </div>
 <div class="caption">
-       Just as many other games, Hearthstone uses a <i>loot box</i> system to monetize the game.
-The player can only buy card packs for the most part.
-These rarely contain the card(s) that the player actually wants.
-       There is however one universal in-game currency.
-The dust value that each of the rarity classes has.
-Using hacker statistics, this article calculates the relationship between Euro spent and equivalent in-game dust value.
+       Hearthstone, like many other games, employs a <i>loot box</i> system for monetization.
+Players predominantly purchase card packs, which seldom contain the specific cards they seek.
+However, the game features a universal in-game currency: the 'dust' value associated with each card rarity class.
+Utilizing statistical analysis, this article presents a calculated relationship between the Euros spent and the equivalent in-game dust value.
 </div>

 ## Abstract

-This article calculates the equivalent average dust value (ADV) of a single Hearthstone card pack.
-Specifically, this project aims to define a function whose independent variable is Euro spent.
-The dependent variable of this function is the equivalent dust value one can expect, given the amount spent.
+This article conducts a comprehensive analysis of the equivalent average dust value (ADV) for a single Hearthstone card pack.
+It aims to establish a function where Euro expenditure serves as the independent variable, and the equivalent dust value, a universal in-game currency indicative of deck costs, is the dependent variable.
+The research includes two distinct simulations, with a focus on comparing their runtime and outcomes.
+Interestingly, the results do not definitively indicate a trend towards a Normal distribution for the ADV.
-There is a universal in-game currency called dust value, which indicates how expensive decks are.
-Two different simulations for that purpose are evaluated and compared in terms of approximate runtime and results.
-It is shown that the ADV converges towards a Normal distribution with identical mean and standard deviation values.
-It follows that the here found results are in agreement with the central limit theorem.
-The implications of the Law of Large Numbers for this study's findings are discussed as well.
+This unexpected outcome is thoroughly examined in light of the central limit theorem and the law of large numbers.
+The article delves into potential reasons why these classical statistical theories may not align with the observed data, and discusses the broader implications of these deviations on the study's conclusions.

 ## Research Questions
 1\.
 Compare the performance of two different simulation functions written in